 • The workload of the application has a large difference between the lowest and highest levels.

-• Scalable APIs: When creating APIs using AWS Lambda, a single Lambda function execution can serve a single HTTP request.
+• Scalable APIs: When creating APIs, a single Lambda function execution can serve a single HTTP request.
 Using Amazon API Gateway, different parts of the API can be routed to separate Lambda functions.
-AWS Lambda dynamically scales individual functions based on demand, allowing various portions of your API to scale differently based on current usage levels.
+It dynamically scales individual functions based on demand, allowing various portions of your API to scale differently based on current usage levels.
 This enables API installations to be both cost-effective and flexible.

 • Data Processing: Lambda functions are designed for event-based data processing.
 It is simple to combine AWS Lambda with data sources such as Amazon DynamoDB and trigger a Lambda function for specific types of data events.
 For example, you might use Lambda to conduct some task every time a DynamoDB item is created or updated, making it an excellent fit for things like notifications, counters, and analytics.